brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 }
 ```

-Our IDE would always be able to tell us what data we're exactly dealing with.
+Our IDE would always be able to tell us what data we're dealing with.
 But of course, typed properties don't exist in PHP yet.
 What does exist… are docblocks.